thombruce/timepiece-archived/README.md

   <%= timepiece('London', lead: 'space') %>
   ```

 You can apply your own styles to any part of the Timepiece clock.
 For instance, you can capitalize the AM/PM abbreviation by targeting the span with class 'timepiece-abbr'.
 By default, the abbreviations are displayed without punctuation.
-To add punctuation, you can specify it in the options.
+To add punctuation, you can specify it with the `abbr_sep:` option.

 * Add punctuation to am/pm abbreviation